MichaelHeaton/homelab-infra/docs/03-Cloud-Accounts-and-Foundations.md

 ---

-### 🐳 Docker CLI
+### Lab 3: 🐳 Docker CLI

 The Docker CLI is used to manage containers and also serves as the interface for Docker Hub logins.
 - Official docs: [Docker CLI Docs](https://docs.docker.com/engine/reference/commandline/cli/)

 Authenticate with Docker Hub using: